 Section 4.
-Union Membership - Informational Form: The County will require all new
+Union Membership - Informational Form: The County will require all new employees, hired in a position included in the bargaining unit to sign a form (in triplicate), which will inform them of the union's exclusive recognition.

-1 employees, hired in a position included in the bargaining unit to sign a form (in triplicate), which will 2 inform them of the union's exclusive recognition.
-3 Section 5.
-Bargaining Unit Roster : The County will transmit to the Union a current listing 4 of all employees in the bargaining unit within thirty (30) days of request for same but not to exceed 5 twice per calendar year.
-Such list shall include the name of the employee, classification, department 6 and salary.
-7 ARTICLE 3: RIGHTS OF MANAGEMENT 8 It is recognized that the Employer retains the right to manage the affairs of the County and to 9 direct the work force.
-Such functions of the Employer include, but are not limited to: 10 A. determining the mission, budget, organization, number of employees, and internal security 11 practices of the Departments; 12 B. recruiting, examining, evaluating, promoting, training, transferring employees of its 13 choosing, and determining the time and methods of such action; 14 C. disciplining employees, including the suspension, demotion, or dismissal of employees for 15 just cause.
-When a transfer is used as a disciplinary sanction, it shall be subject to the grievance 16 procedure and just cause provisions of Article 12; 17 D. assigning and directing the work force; 18 E. developing and modifying class specifications; 19 F. determining the method, materials, and tools to accomplish the work; 20 G. designating duty stations and assigning employees to those duty stations; 21 H. reducing the work force; 22 I. establishing reasonable work rules; 23 J. assigning the hours of work; 24 K. taking whatever actions may be necessary to carry out the Department's mission in case of 25 emergency.
-26 L. Bi-weekly pay: the right to define and implement changes to the bi-weekly payroll system 27 is vested exclusively in King County.
-Implementation of such system may include, but is not limited 28 to, the conversion of wages and leave benefits into hourly amounts.
+Section 5.
+Bargaining Unit Roster: The County will transmit to the Union a current listing of all employees in the bargaining unit within thirty (30) days of request for same but not to exceed twice per calendar year.
+Such list shall include the name of the employee, classification, department and salary.

+ARTICLE 3: RIGHTS OF MANAGEMENT

+It is recognized that the Employer retains the right to manage the affairs of the County and to direct the work force.
+Such functions of the Employer include, but are not limited to:

+- A. determining the mission, budget, organization, number of employees, and internal security practices of the Departments; - B. recruiting, examining, evaluating, promoting, training, transferring employees of its choosing, and determining the time and methods of such action; - C. disciplining employees, including the suspension, demotion, or dismissal of employees for just cause.
+When a transfer is used as a disciplinary sanction, it shall be subject to the grievance procedure and just cause provisions of Article 12; - D. assigning and directing the work force; - E. developing and modifying class specifications; - F. determining the method, materials, and tools to accomplish the work; - G. designating duty stations and assigning employees to those duty stations; - H. reducing the work force; - I. establishing reasonable work rules; - J. assigning the hours of work; - K. taking whatever actions may be necessary to carry out the Department's mission in case of emergency. - L. Bi-weekly pay: the right to define and implement changes to the bi-weekly payroll system is vested exclusively in King County.
+Implementation of such system may include, but is not limited to, the conversion of wages and leave benefits into hourly amounts.
 The parties recognize King

-County's exclusive right to make necessary changes to the payroll system that will standardize pay practices and FLSA work weeks.
-The parties agree that applicable provisions of the collective bargaining agreement may be reopened at any time during the life of this Agreement by the County for the purpose of negotiating these standardized pay practices, to the extent required by law.
+County's exclusive right to make necessary changes to the payroll system, including those that will standardize pay practices and FLSA work weeks.
+The parties agree that applicable provisions of the collective bargaining agreement may be reopened at any time during the life of this Agreement by the County for the purpose of negotiating-to the extent required by law, these standardized pay practices.

-- M. Requiring employees to serve a period of probation that does not exceed one year. - N. Assigning bargaining unit work to any member of the bargaining unit, consistent with this collective bargaining agreement.
+- M. The departments may change or modify or implement requirements with respect to uniforms worn by their employees.
+DAJD will, however, continue its practice of providing a \$350 voucher no later than January 31 of each year (unless the parties agree in writing to an earlier or later date) to purchase necessary DAJD required uniform items. - N. Requiring employees to serve a period of probation that does not exceed one year. - O. Assigning bargaining unit work to any member of the bargaining unit, consistent with this collective bargaining agreement.